Are you looking for some ideas for gifts for a primary school aged boy?

 There are some excellently affordable telescopes on the market designed for children to discover the beauty of our universe.
 I always thought telescopes would cost close to $100, but I love that there are now great starter sets for under $15!

 Perhaps for the smaller primary school kids.
-You can pick up kits like this from Yellow Octopus for $18.99 (online only).
+You can pick up kits like this from Cool Things Australia for $30 (online only).

 Laser Tag is a great game boys can play with their siblings!
 Great way to get them outside too!

-The space-age robot arm is a build-it yourself hydraulic device that’ll help you do all manner of tasks using its gripping and sucking functions.
-Make the base, wrist or shoulder an elbow rotate to pick up things with ease!
+The space-age robot arm is a build-it-yourself hydraulic device that’ll help you do all manner of tasks using its gripping and sucking functions.
+Make the base, wrist or shoulder and elbow rotate to pick up things with ease!

 No batteries are required as this uses hydraulics for power instead.